KioKrofovitch/android-accessibility/README.md

 # android-accessibility
 This repo shows basic examples for coding an accessible Android application.

-A link for the slides to this talk will be posted on this readme.
+This is an Android Studio project.